MicrōBacter Start XLM

 To replace bacteria killed by extensive cleaning of substrates and surfaces: Add 10 to 30 ml per 25 US-gallons (95 L) depending on perceived damage to filter bed, and ammonia level.

-To replace bacteria killed by medications, overcrowding or emergencies: Add 30 ml per 25 US-gallons (95 L) depending on perceived damage to filter bed.
+To replace bacteria killed by medications, overcrowding or emergencies: First, dose the aquarium with Brightwell Erase Cl to detoxify the ammonia until the bacteria can consume it!
+Dose daily with Erase Cl, if necessary to keep ammonia under control until the bacteria are fully in control.
+Add 30 ml per 25 US-gallons (95 L) or more of MicroBacter Start XLM, depending on perceived damage to filter bed.
 Then add 5 ml per half hour until ammonia levels come down.

 To perform a Fishless Cycle: Purchase a bottle of MicroBacter QuikCyclTM to use simultaneously with this product, MicrōBacter Start XLM according to the QuikCyclTM label.
 Fishless cycling requires both products to be used together.
 This product will provide the bacteria and the QuikCycl will provide the nutrients.
 GO SLOW WITH QuikCyclTM!
 All of the ammonia you put in will become nitrate that you will have to remove later.

 Ongoing care after the aquarium is cycled: To provide ongoing biological stability to a cycled aquarium: Switch to MicrōBacterCLEAN after tank is fully cycled and one week has elapsed.
 This will greatly reduce problems during the "ugly stage."
 At that point, you can add Reef BioFuelTM to provide a carbon source for the MicroBacterClean, if desired.
 If you want to switch to MicrōBacter7 the best time will be when the aquarium has been running for 4 to 6 months.